bal-sm/repo-for-learning/systems/new_programming/python_django/django+htmx/README.md

 Karena:
 > `hx-trigger="click from:#submit-all"`

+Me, okay note 12:
-Just watch the rest of the video, to remember it(sic, IH AING INGGRISNYA BE-).
+> Just watch the rest of the video, to remember it(sic, IH AING INGGRISNYA BE-).
+>
+> And also stop numbering the notes, 'cause gak cantik, but whatever aku mau rapihin lagi semuanya nanti.

 ## Source(s)